-This blueberry, buttermilk and lime cake has a delicate zesty flavour from the limes with a lovely moist crumb from the buttermilk.
-This bake really needs nothing else with it other than a cup of tea or coffee.
+This blueberry, buttermilk and lime cake has a delicate zesty flavour with a lovely moist crumb from the buttermilk.
+This bake really needs nothing else with it other than a cup of tea or coffee and a good book.

 Sweet summer blueberries are an absolute joy, it doesn’t take me long to work my way through a punnet.
 I love that we have so many British growers now.
 This recipe takes full advantage of the new seasons berries although it does work just as well using frozen.
 The berries do have a tendency to sink to the bottom of the cake, save a few to sprinkle on the top of the cake and just push them in a little, this will help with an even distribution.